Ravi-Teja-konda/AudioInsightsGenerator/README.md

 Integration with GPT-4: We are eager to implement the next iteration of OpenAI's language model upon its release.
 This means even more accurate insights, creative ideas, and comprehensive summaries for your audio files.

+## Enjoyed the Project?

+If this project has sparked your interest or assisted in your work, consider giving it a star! ⭐ Your support is much appreciated!

+Additionally, feel free to fork 🍴 and submit pull requests.

 ### Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to check issues page.
-You can also take a look at the contributing guide.